MarshaFoundation/MarshaPlusSolidityContract/README.md

 Our mission is based on the conviction that education, inclusion, and empowerment are essential pillars for building a fairer society.
 In a world constantly advancing towards digitalization, Marsha+ provides the necessary tools for everyone to actively participate and thrive in the new global economy.

+The **Marsha+ Token (MSA)** smart contract is an ERC20 token designed to facilitate governance and resource distribution within the Marsha+ community.
+This contract is based on OpenZeppelin and is configured with an initial supply of 8 billion tokens with an annual burn mechanism.

 ## Token Details

 - **Contract Address**: 0x5d1b60A013aBe0ac5F4AF3dABEA08B62081aB978